What to Pack for an Autumn or Spring Country Break

 Packing lists are extremely personal.
-At the very least they’re a reminder of what we should take and at best a list is an easy formula for reducing those “damn, I forgot______” moments.
+They’re a reminder of what we should take and a list is an easy formula for reducing those “damn, I forgot______” moments.

 - Warmer than I expected with more sunny days than cloudy

 - Rain comes in short bursts or as extended periods of light mist

 - When clouds roll in, temperatures drop in relation to the wind

 - Near the coasts or up on hills?
 Windy.

 - Paths get really muddy

 The closer to the coast, the warmer and windier; the further north you go the colder it gets, so adjust your packing accordingly.

 What to pack for a Fall or Spring country break:

 – lightweight sweatshirt hoodie